osmandapp/web/main/docs/user/widgets/configure-screen.md

 Widgets in the right and left panels can be grouped into **Pages**.
 To do this, select a panel, tap *Edit*, and then tap *Add Page*.
 This helps you interact with the map more easily and without distractions when navigating, as well as having multiple sets of widgets for different cases.

-### Actions panel (Android) / Three-button menu

-- **Reset to default** - return to preset settings.
-- **Copy from another profile** - allows you to copy settings made for another profile

-## Actions with added widgets

 ### Duplicates for widgets

+*OsmAnd menu → Configure screen → Widgets → **Add** chosen widget*

 ![Widget dublicate](@site/static/img/widgets/widget_dublicate.png)

 **Duplicates** can be shown simultaneously for the all panels, as well as for each page of the widget.
 To find the desired options, follow the steps below:
-*OsmAnd menu → Configure screen → Widgets → **Add** chosen widget*.
+- Add the required widget and tap on it.
+- In the list of actions, select the *Duplicate* button.
+- Another option.
+Select the same widget in the *Available widgets* list and tap the *Add* button.

-### Remove / Delete
+### Move / Delete

 ![Configure screen menu](@site/static/img/widgets/configure_screen_remove_andr.png)

 To remove or delete a widget from the application screen, you need to select the required panel and then press the **Edit** button.
-- To move a widget to the desired location or page, long press the icon on the right and select a position in the widget list.
+- To move a widget to the required location or page, long tap the icon on the right and select a position in the widget list.
 - To no longer see the widget, tap the minus icon to the left of its name.

 ## Switch profile